wahur666/ConquestFrontierWarsRay-mirror/docs/Frontend-of-Conquest.md

 - legacy modal runtime behavior copied literally
 - launcher/network/profile workflow logic

-Those belong in frontend/app composition layers, not in the base UI nodes.

 ## Relationship To MiniLayout

-`MiniLayout` still has a place, but not as the importer for the legacy frontend.
+`MiniLayout` still has a place, but not as the legacy importer.

 Recommended order: